oracle-livelabs/adb/shared/adb-speaks-human/agentic-select-ai/create-function-tool-for-email/create-function-and-tool-for-email.md

 ## Introduction

-This lab focuses on part two of the solution : Better Experience - confirmation email preview.
-In this lab, you’ll add a standard reusable email component so the agent can present a confirmation message after a return is recorded.
+This lab focuses correcting the email generation from the previous lab.
+In this lab, you’ll add a standardized email function so the agent can present a consistent confirmation message after a return is recorded.

 Estimated Time: 30 minutes.